budulinek/easy-loxone-influx/README.md

 ### 8. Periodic logging
 UDP logs are sent whenever the perifery (input or output) or block change their value.
 This is fine for analog values which change frequently.
 However, for some critical digital values (or analog values with infrequent changes) we need periodic checks in order to make our readings more reliable.
 Loxone does not offer periodic logging, but we can use a workaround with `Analogue Memory` and `Pulse Generator`.
 Grab your InfluxDB logger and build the following schema.
 Set the period in pulse generator and the attached logger will send the UDP log periodically, even if the digital or analog value attached to the memory does not change.
 However, there is one problem with this solution: Loxone will use the name of the logger (in our case "InfluxDB") as a measurement name in the UDP log message.
-Therefore, you MUST use alias (see step 6):
+Therefore, you MUST use alias in order to assign a unique name to your measurement (see step 6):

 ![04](/pics/04.png)